mpryahin/aws-ikev2-vpn/README.md

 terraform apply -auto-approve
 ```

 Download a VPN client config files when setup script is finished.
-(These files become available only after the Terraform configuration has been provisioned, usually take a few minutes)
+(These files become available only after the Terraform configuration has been provisioned, usually it takes a few minutes)

 iOS/macOS: